lkurlandski/MDALTH/README.md

 ## Release

 Our number one goal at the moment is to implement as many stopping methods and query algorithms for classification as possible.
 Once we feel we are ready, our 1.0 version will provide a stable, simple, and well-documented API for these tools.
+Until then, users will have to subclass the Learner and write their own interface to communicate between the stopping/querying algorithms and the mdalth Learner.

 ## Similar Libraries